sarawagi/a05/README.md

-# a05 Web Interface
+# a05 Human Interface

 In this assignment, you will build an HTML human interface for your API.
+You will also document your API endpoints and consider package structure.

 ## DO NOT CLONE THIS REPOSITORY DIRECTLY